-Below a sample of greenfield infrastructure project opportunities developed by Mackenzie and HEP:
+Below a sample of greenfield project opportunities developed by Mackenzie International Strategies:

 Eco-Charcoal for Steel Metallurgy